-NCDC boss, Dr Chikwe Ihekweazu, at one occasion said that the figures are what they are, noting that people are not getting tested as they should.
+NCDC Boss, Dr Chikwe Ihekweazu, at one occasion said the figures are what they are, noting that people are not getting tested as they should.

 Also during one of the Country’s Presidential Task Force on COVID-19 Press Briefing, its Chairman, who also doubles as the Secretary to the Government of the Federations, Mr Boss Mustapha, had warned Nigerians that the country was yet to win the war against COVID-19.